-Mr. KWONG Kwok Kuen, aged 51, is Director of Sales - EMEAI Region, responsible for the Group's sales and marketing of motherboards, video graphics cards and consumer electronic products in European regions.
+Mr. KWONG Kwok Kuen, aged 52, is Director of Sales - EMEAI Region, responsible for the Group's sales and marketing of motherboards, video graphics cards and consumer electronic products in European regions.
 Mr. KWONG has extensive experience in electronics industry.
 Prior to joining the Group in January 2005, he served as executive director of Silver Star Technology Limited and as general manager of the Hong Kong office of Norsk Data International Limited.
 Mr. KWONG graduated with a Higher Certificate in Electronic Engineering from the Hong Kong Polytechnic University.

-Mr. KONG Chun Kwok Bruce, aged 52, is Director of Sales - APAC and NALA Regions, responsible for the Group's channel segment sales and marketing of ZOTAC motherboards and video graphics cards in the APAC and NALA regions.
+Mr. KONG Chun Kwok Bruce, aged 53, is Director of Sales - China and NALA Regions, responsible for the Group's channel segment sales and marketing of ZOTAC motherboards, video graphics cards and MiniPCs in China and NALA regions.
 Mr. KONG holds a Higher Certificate from Hong Kong Polytechnic University.
 He joined the Group in April 2005.

-Mr. CHOW Hon Fat, aged 44, is Director of Program Management - Graphics, responsible for account servicing and program management of the Group's video graphics cards ODM/OEM business.
+Mr. CHOW Hon Fat, aged 45, is Director of Program Management - Graphics, responsible for account servicing and program management of the Group's video graphics cards ODM/OEM business.
 Prior to joining the Group in July 1997, Mr. CHOW was a production and material control manager of VTech Computers Limited.

-Mr. WONG Man Fai, aged 50, is Director of Product Department, responsible for product marketing of the ZOTAC video graphics cards of the Group.
+Mr. WONG Man Fai, aged 51, is Director of Product Department, responsible for product marketing of the ZOTAC video graphics cards of the Group.
 Mr. WONG has over 20 years' experience in the electronic sector and in the product marketing, logistic, purchasing and inventory control functions.
-He holds a Higher Certificate in Purchasing and Supply from Hong Kong Baptist University and a Diploma in Management Studies from Hong Kong Polytechnic University and Hong Kong Management Association.
+He holds a Bachelor of Business (Management) degree from RMIT University, Australia and a Higher Certificate in Purchasing and Supply from Hong Kong Baptist University.
 He joined the Group in July 2006.